 CORAL GABLES MUSEUM, MIRACLE MILE, & BILTMORE

-Miami in Miami will discover the unique history of Coral Gables by way of the Coral Gables Museum.
-The class will also complete a walking lecture of Miracle Mile and the surrounding historic sites.
+Miami in Miami will discover the history of Coral Gables with a Walking Lecture of Miracle Mile and the surrounding historic sites.
 The class will end with a tour of the Biltmore Hotel.

 Miami in Miami will complete an approximately five mile hike through several tropical ecosystems at the Deering Estate.
 The Deering Estate is a 460 acre park, with a large nature preserve.
 Students will have the opportunity to experience the nature of Miami in its pristine state.
 The group will hike through a Tropical Hardwood Hammock, slog (hiking through water) through a Mangrove Forest, hike through Pine Rocklands, slog in Cutler Creek, and enter a cave.
 The class will encounter a vast diversity of flora and fauna.
 These may include insects, an incredible array of birds, coyotes, beavers, crocodiles, tortoises, and snakes.